 It is, secondly, a process of learning wisdom as an outgrowth of knowledge and of grasping understandingly the meaning which lies behind the outer imparted facts.
-It is the power to apply knowledge in such a manner that sane living and an understanding point of view, plus an intelligent technique of conduct, are the natural results. [page 94] This also involves training for specialized activities, based upon innate tendencies, talents or genius.
+It is the power to apply knowledge in such a manner that sane living and an understanding point of view, plus an intelligent technique of conduct, are the natural results.
+This also involves training for specialized activities, based upon innate tendencies, talents or genius.

-It is, finally, a process whereby unity or a sense of synthesis is cultivated.
+It is a process whereby unity or a sense of synthesis is cultivated.
 Young people in the future will be taught to think of themselves in relation to the group, to the family unit and to the nation in which their destiny has put them.
 They will also be taught to think in terms of world relationship, and of their nation in its relation to other nations.
 This covers training for citizenship, for parenthood, and for world understanding; it is basically psychological and should convey an understanding of humanity.
-When this type of training is given, we shall develop men and women who are both civilized and cultured and who will also possess the capacity to move forward (as life unfolds) into that world of meaning which underlies the world of outer phenomena and who will begin to view human happenings in terms of the deeper spiritual and universal values.
+When this type of training is given, we shall develop men and women who are both civilized and cultured and who will also possess the capacity to move forward (as life unfolds) into that world of meaning which underlies the world of outer phenomena and who will begin to view human happenings [Page 54] in terms of the deeper spiritual and universal values.

 Education should be the process whereby youth is taught to reason from cause to effect, to know the reason why certain actions are bound inevitably to produce certain results and why—given a certain emotional and mental equipment, plus an ascertained psychological rating— definite life trends can be determined and certain professions and life careers provide the right setting for development and a useful and profitable field of experience.

 Some attempts along this line have been undertaken by certain colleges and schools in an effort to ascertain the psychological aptitudes of a boy or a girl for certain vocations but the whole effort is still amateurish in nature.
-When made more scientific it opens the door for training in the sciences; it gives significance and meaning to history, biography and learning and thus avoids the bare [page 95] impartation of facts and the crude process of memory training which has been distinctive of past methods.
+When made more scientific it opens the door for training in the sciences; it gives significance and meaning to history, biography and learning and thus avoids the bare impartation of facts and the crude process of memory training which has been distinctive of past methods.